SiaFoundation/siad/modules/renter/README.md

 are provided.

 ### Proto
-The proto package implements the renter's half of the renter-host protocol, including contract formation and renewal RPCs, uploading and downloading, verifying Merkle proofs, and synchronizing revision states.
-It is a low-level package whose functionality is largely wrapped by the Contractor.
+The proto module implements the renter's half of the renter-host protocol, including contract formation and renewal RPCs, uploading and downloading, verifying Merkle proofs, and synchronizing revision states.
+It is a low-level module whose functionality is largely wrapped by the Contractor.

 ### SiaDir
-The SiaDir package is the code that defines what a directory is on the Sia network.
+The SiaDir module is the code that defines what a directory is on the Sia network.
+It also manages accesses and updates to the file, ensuring safety and ACIDity when performing file operations.

 ### SiaFile
-The SiaFile package is the code that defines what a file is on the Sia network.
+The SiaFile module is the code that defines what a file is on the Sia network.
+It also manages accesses and updates to the file, ensuring safety and ACIDity when performing file operations.

-## Subsystems of the Renter
+## Subsystems
 The Renter has the following subsystems that help carry out its responsibilities.
  - [Filesystem Controllers](#filesystem-controllers)